-The average density of planned and approved projects is approximately 80 percent of the maximum allowable density (Table 36).
+None of the sites in the inventory are in, or planned to be in, zones that would allow mixed use or nonresidential uses.
 The City used conservative assumptions to estimate the development capacity of each site.
-Specifically, the sites inventory assumed 75 percent of the maximum allowable density of most parcels, instead of the full development potential.
-This assumption is based on historical development patterns and is necessary to accommodate for a variety of site-specific factors such as previous development applications submitted for the site, conversations with landowners, development standards and requirements of the corresponding specific plan, and site-specific environmental constraints such as topography, seismic activity, flooding, and wildfire.
-For the smaller lots in the inventory, a minimum of one dwelling unit is assumed for each legal lot.
+Specifically, the site inventory assumed the minimum allowable density of all parcels instead of the full development potential.
+This assumption is based on historical development patterns and accommodates for a variety of site-specific factors such as ingress and egress, parking, landscaping, and other potential physical constraints to development, topography, and site configuration.